lingthio/Flask-User/docs/source/roles_required_app.rst

 | - Using ``render_template_string()`` instead of ``render_template()``
 | - Placing everything in one file

-*None of these techniques are recommended outside of tutorial usage*.
+*None of these techniques are recommended for use outside of tutorial.*

 Setup a development environment